OCGWiki/ocgwiki.github.io/Idabus-UI/Guides/1-System-Choice.md

 # Scenario:

-When launching the IDABUS® UI web page, the first dialog appearing is the **connection choice**.
-There you decide to which instance you want to connect to.
+When launching the IDABUS® UI web page, the first dialog appearing is the **connection choice**, in the following referred to as **System-Choice**.
+Here you decide which instance you want to connect to.
 Note that this will be skipped if there is only one connection to choose.

 On a newly installed system it will offer the following three options by default:
 - Contoso Dev _(meant to be an on-Premise system)_